dmd-program/dmd-100/lessons/what-is-design/end_of_lesson_discussion.md

 **Questions to guide the discussion:**

 - Were any of your preconceptions about what design is challenged?
+If so, what were they?
-- ...
+- Do you generally take the objects we are surrounded by for granted?
+Why do you think that is?